GorgeGJ/Post-secondary-application-and-tuition-fee/README.md

 # Post-secondary-application-and-tuition-fee

 Under the market mechanism, it is obvious that price and quantity depend on each other.
 First, I am trying to find whether it is also true in the education market where the application number seems has no influence on university tuition, especially for top universities.
+In this project, the outcome being a statistical confirmation that suggests a 1% increase in application number would unjustifiably result in a 0.28% increase in tuition fees.

 # Methodology